How Should We Live?

-A question that lies right at the core of human identity.
-Its ever elusive answer has been pursued, examined and fought over throughout various traditions for millennia.
-The Great Conversation explores the most serious answers put forward through a weekly reading group covering a rich variety of foundational texts.
+“How should we live?” is a question that lies at the core of human identity.
+Its ever-elusive answer has been pursued, examined and fought over throughout various traditions for millennia.
+The Great Conversation explores the most serious answers put forward through a weekly reading group covering a rich variety of foundational Western texts.
+This semester, we will explore a period of reform and enlightenment, including writers such as Martin Luther, Voltaire, Jean-Jacques Rousseau, Shakespeare, and Francis Bacon.

 If you are able, there is a suggested donation to help with book production costs.